 We did modify some areas to fit him – he has no qualms about smashing spiders or defending against wolves, but… for example, he wanted to try and talk to the giants in the Yuletide adventure instead of fighting.
 We rolled with it and let him have a conversation about holiday decorations instead.

 While we’re playing, he’s super engaged, running around acting it out, clapping when something exciting happens, and getting excited when the fight is won.
 My favorite was when a werewolf changed in front of him… I pulled out the battle map and he yelled, “I need to get my sword!!”
 He ran off and came back with his little wooden costume sword standing ready to fight.

-This was an awesome game to share something very close to a classic fantasy TTRPG with my son.
-It definitely fits for kids and has room to let them learn strategy and basic systems that are used in TTRPGs for “grown ups”.
+This was an awesome game to share something very close to a classic fantasy tabletop RPG with my kid.
+It definitely fits for kids and has room to let them learn strategy and basic systems that are used in tabletop RPGs for “grown ups”.

 This is a good well-rounded system to start with, and has a solid set of premade adventures to let you get used to the system before making your own.

 Where to find a copy of Hero Kids!